Effect of intravalley and intervalley electron-hole exchange on the nonlinear optical response of monolayer MoSe$_2$: Numerical results and discussion

-We begin the analysis for the simplest case, in which we have no trions, and we have only intravalley exchange.
+\revisionB{ In the following, we show results for the differential transmission (DT) signal, the details of which are given in App. \ref{app:diff-trans}.} We begin the analysis for the simplest case, in which we have no trions, and we have only intravalley exchange.
 This reduces the system to the scalar case discussed in Sec. \ref{single-channel.sec}.
-Figure \ref{fig:sr2420DT} shows the differential transmission (DT) in the cross-circular configuration, with the pump being $\sigma_+$ polarized and spectrally centered at the exciton, and the probe $\sigma_-$ and its frequency is scanned in the figure.
+Figure \ref{fig:sr2420DT} shows the differential transmission in the cross-circular configuration, with the pump being $\sigma_+$ polarized and spectrally centered at the exciton, and the probe $\sigma_-$ and its frequency is scanned in the figure.
 We see that without exchange, the DT shows a feature similar to a blue shift: positive DT just below the exciton, negative DT just above it; however in this case the negative and positive parts are not equal in height, thus deviating from an exact blue shift signal, and a biexciton dip (induced absorption) at approximately 20 meV below the exciton (i.e. the biexciton binding energy is 20meV).
 This is in qualitative agreement with the case of GaAs, which has been shown in Ref. \onlinecite{sieh-etal.99} (see Fig. 4d in Ref. \onlinecite{sieh-etal.99} and note that the induced biexciton absorption peak (corresponding to a dip in DT) in GaAs is not well separated from the exciton feature).

 When we increase the e-h exchange from zero to its full strength, we see the biexciton binding energy decreasing and the biexciton dip eventually merges with the features in the vicinity of the exciton, making the exciton DT line shift more similar to a pump-induced red shift (this is not an exact red shift, because the DT signal at the exciton is, from left to right, negative-positive-negative, instead of negative-positive in the exact redshift).
 In order to gain more insight into this behavior, we show the underlying 2-exciton T-matrix in Fig. \ref{fig:sr2420Tmatr}.
 For the discussion of results shown in Figs. \ref{fig:sr2420DT} to \ref{fig:sr2515TmatAndDT}, we simplify the notation and write $\langle \sigma_1 \sigma_2 | T^{xx}_{00} | \sigma^{\prime}_1 \sigma^{\prime}_2 \rangle$ as $T_{\sigma_1 \sigma_2 \sigma^{\prime}_1 \sigma^{\prime}_2}$.
 We note that in general (Eqs. (\ref{trans-chi-3a.equ}) and (\ref{chi-3-susc.equ})), DT in the cross-circular configuration receives contributions from $T_{-+-+}$ (i.e. the T-matrix where there is no net change in the spin of either exciton) and $T_{-++-}$ (the T-matrix where the two excitons flip their spins, one from -1 to 1 and the other from +1 to -1, so that the total spin of the two excitons remains unchanged).
 In $T_{-+-+}$, as expected, the biexciton peak moves from -20 meV in the case without e-h exchange to a frequency slightly above the two-exciton continuum edge in the case of full exchange, Fig. \ref{fig:sr2420Tmatr}a.
 This corroborates our finding in Sec. \ref{single-channel.sec} that a linear exciton dispersion decreases the bound state binding energy and can prohibit biexcitons from forming.
 Since in the case of only intravalley e-h exchange we have no mixing of the exciton spin states, the T-matrix in the '-++-" channel is zero, regardless of the strength of the e-h intravalley exchange.